-Venezuela's Maduro orders state workers to vote for controversial assembly
+Venezuela's Maduro orders state workers to vote for assembly

 Many familiar faces of the ruling Socialist Party are vying for a seat, including former Foreign Minister Delcy Rodriguez and powerful party No. 2 Diosdado Cabello.
 Maduro's wife and son are also running.

-The opposition says Maduro's pressure on workers is another sign he is violating democracy.
+The opposition has said Maduro's pressure on workers is another sign he is violating democracy.
 Opponents are calling on him to agree to elections to replace him amid a brutal economic recession that has Venezuelans unable to afford basic food and medicine.

-According to a recent survey by pollster Datanalisis, seven in 10 Venezuelans are opposed to rewriting the constitution, which was reformed by late leader Hugo Chavez in 1999.
+According to a recent survey by pollster Datanalisis, 67 percent of Venezuelans oppose the new assembly to rewrite the constitution, which was reformed by late leader Hugo Chavez in 1999.

 The opposition coalition is hoping to further delegitimize Maduro's plans with their own vote, which will ask Venezuelans their views on rewriting the constitution, the opposition's alternative push for an election, and the military's responsibility for "recovering constitutional order."

-(Additional reporting by Andreina Aponte and Deisy Buitrago; Writing by Alexandra Ulmer; Editing by Andrew Cawthorne and Frances Kerry)
+Additional reporting by Andreina Aponte, Eyanir Chinea, Diego Ore and Deisy Buitrago; Writing by Alexandra Ulmer; Editing by Andrew Cawthorne, Frances Kerry and Diane Craft and David Gregorio